Thirty-fourth Amendment of the Constitution of Ireland: Domestic

 Diarmuid Martin, the Roman Catholic Archbishop of Dublin told RTÉ that the church needed a "reality check."
 He said "I appreciate how gay and lesbian men and women feel on this day.
 That they feel this is something that is enriching the way they live.
 I think it is a social revolution."
 He added "I ask myself, most of these young people who voted yes are products of our Catholic school system for 12 years.
 I'm saying there's a big challenge there to see how we get across the message of the Church".
+However, asked about the referendum on RTÉ during his retirement in 2023 he reflected "The church has got so caught up in the dogmatic rights and wrongs, absolute rights and wrongs, that it's lost the context."
+He also reflected "if the church appears only as a rule book, then they have lost Christianity.
+That isn't what Christianity is about."

+Following the result, the Association of Catholic Priests (ACP) co-founders and leadership team made a number of statements showing support for the outcome of the referendum.
+This included leadership team member Fr.
+Gerry O’ Connor who said he saw the legislation as "catching up with people's lives" and that "the Irish people should be proud".
+Fr.
+Iggy O' Donovan, an Augustinan priest said he was "absolutely delighted" with the result.
+The association also expressed disappointment with the hard position taken by the bishops, with Fr.
+Tony Flannery saying it was "in total opposition" to the movement from younger generations, who should be listened to instead of being driven away with pastorals.
+He felt Diarmuid Martin had "allowed himself to be bullied by the extreme conservative Catholic papers into adopting the same rigid line as the other bishops".
+Fellow co-founder of the ACP Fr.
+Brendan Hoban said that the result showed "the gap between the church and a significant number of its people...
+It is so out of tune with the needs of the people" and that the church needed to adapt, and cannot expect its teaching to be in the law of the land.

 The Church of Ireland issued a statement indicating that it "defines marriage as between a man and a woman, and the result of this referendum does not alter this."
 The Archbishops and bishops also called for "a spirit of public generosity, both from those for whom the result of the referendum represents triumph, and from those for whom it signifies disaster".

 The Presbyterian Church in Ireland said it was "deeply disappointed and saddened that the Constitution will no longer reflect the historic – and Christian – view of marriage that it is exclusively between one man and one woman."